readyready15728/misc/zeus-and-poseidon-notes.md

 * Elite housing does not require access to infirmaries or fountains.
 * If agoras don't seem to be delivering goods effectively, it could be because they are too distant from granaries and storehouses.
+* Flickering in interface elements when using Wine can be remedied by disabling something called CSMT.
+See the [relevant ArchWiki article](https://wiki.archlinux.org/title/Wine) for details.
+(Doesn't apply only to Arch.)